holepunchto/autobase/README.md

 Fetch all available data and update the linearizer.

+#### `await base.ack(bg = false)`

+Manually acknowledge the current state by appending a null node that references known head nodes.
+Null nodes are ignored by the `apply` handler and only serve as a way to acknowledge the current linearized state.
+Only indexers can ack.

+If `bg` is set to `true`, the ack will not be appended immediately but will set the automatic ack timer to trigger as soon as possible.

 #### `const hash = await base.hash()`

 Returns the hash of the system core's merkle tree roots.